 Neck and Shoulder

 Pain along the neck and shoulder can be difficult to pin down and confusing to treat.
 Is your problem from a pinched nerve in the neck or tendonitis in the shoulder, or a little bit of both?
 Let us help you find your fix.
-Expert examination will pin down the contributing factors more precisely than any MRI or X-ray can, because we not only test each part of your shoulder, we assess how those parts function.
+Expert examination will pin down the contributing factors more precisely than any MRI or X-ray can, because I not only test each part of your shoulder, I also assess how those parts function.

 Do you have pain running down your arm, numbness in your hand, or weakness?
 Did it just start with a “crick” in the neck one morning, but has continued to limit your motion?
 All of these problems can be treated by physical therapy, effectively, and relatively inexpensively.
 Waiting for an MRI doesn’t change the treatment plan.
 Start now, and get the recover you deserve.